ApiLogicServer/Docs/docs/Logic.md

 3. See the [Behave Logic Report](Behave-Logic-Report.md){:target="_blank" rel="noopener"}

+4. For each scenario

+    * Take the Scenario as your requirements

+    * Spend 5 minutes, paper-designing your solution

-4. On each, open the disclosure box: "Tests - and their logic - are transparent.. click to see Logic"
+    * Reveal the solution: open the disclosure box: "Tests - and their logic - are transparent.. click to see Logic"